 Licensed physical therapists at Wilmington Health work closely with physicians and local orthopaedic surgeons to provide a comprehensive approach to all patients who require physical therapy care.
 Clinicians at our facility provide physical therapy care in a one-on-one treatment environment with a dedicated focus on injury prevention, rehabilitation, and education.

-Physical Therapy’s licensed physical therapists treat pediatric to geriatric patients with conditions including stroke, everyday injuries, work-related injuries, back and neck pain, and athletic injuries.
-The team also helps post-surgical rehab patients and any patients who may require manual therapy treatments.
-Our state-of-the-art clinic provides rehabilitation tools to help with ambulation, strength, endurance, vestibular, balance, and activities of daily living training.
+Physical Therapy’s licensed physical therapists treat adolescent to geriatric patients with conditions including gait and balance issues, muscle strains, sprains, work-related injuries, back and neck pain, and athletic injuries.
+We also treat post-surgical rehab patients.
+Our state-of-the-art clinic provides rehabilitation tools to help with ambulation, strength, endurance, balance, and activities of daily living.

-Our highly trained therapists specialize in manual therapy and muscle mechanics training to help you to a speedy recovery.
-We also have modalities to assist with treatment of chronic and acute pain/swelling.
+Treatment will include therapeutic exercise and a home exercise program, and may also include manual therapy and modalities, to help you to a speedy recovery.
 Our primary goal is to get you back to the functional level that you desire and have some fun along the way.

 The goal of pelvic floor therapy and treatment is to support the patient in improving strength and function of the pelvic floor muscles.
 All in all, the objective is to truly support in alleviating any pain, as well as improving any weakness or dysfunction in the muscles.
 Catherine works in-tandem with our urogynecologists on developing a treatment plan that will be best for our patient’s needs.
 Below is a list of services that we provide: